joshuacaplan/virustotal-scanner/README.md

 > ### Aren't there many other command-line VirusTotal apps out there?
 Yes, but I made this because I was bored.
 So those other apps don't count.
 Just use mine instead :D

+## *NOTICE*: This app no longer works and I don't really feel like updating it.
+Maybe one day I will.

 ## Requirements

 ### Linux